NGC 6530

 NGC 6530 is a very rich, very dense object of high C3 quality.
 Its parallax locates it at a relatively close distance, near the mid-plane, affected by moderate extinction.
 It is catalogued as a massive, near-solar metallicity, very young cluster, but with a large variance across recent sources for the metallicity and mass parameters (see Parameters).
 It is very well-studied in the literature.

-Note: This object shares a significant percentage of members with a later reported entry.
+Note: This object shares a significant percentage of members with 2 later reported entries.
 See table with shared members information.

 Almeida et al. (2025)